Valencia is a medium-sized city on the Mediterranean Coast and the third-largest city in Spain after Madrid and Barcelona.

 - The centre of Valencia is known for its marvellous architecture, many significant statues and important city buildings.

-- In regards to social life, Valencia is a perfect place to experience traditional, local and international cuisine in bars and restaurants.
+- Regarding social life, Valencia is a perfect place to experience traditional, local and international cuisine in bars and restaurants.

-- The nightlife is rich too in terms of disco bars and all types of nightclubs.
+- The nightlife is also rich in disco bars and all types of nightclubs.

 - Valencians positively interact with the tourists and the city visitors and gladly show them around when needed.